The Best Pie Shop in Every State

-With a slogan like “Eat pie, love life!”, it’s a sure bet that DeWitt’s Sweetie-licious Bakery is going to satisfy your pie cravings.
+With a slogan like “Eat pie, love life!”, it’s a sure bet that DeWitt’s Sweetie-licious Bakery will satisfy your pie cravings.
 No less than 50 flavors rotate with the seasons, but you can find the coconut cream pie on the menu every day of the year.
-Here are 50 more ideas for coconut desserts!
+It’s hard to resist good coconut desserts!

 Betty’s Pies, Two Harbors

 Betty’s Pies began as a simple stand selling coffee and donuts to local fisherman in 1956.
 Now it’s a roadside institution for people on their way to the North Shore.
-You can order up favorites like French silk, toffee cream and blueberry.
+You can order up French silk, toffee cream and blueberry pie.
 Or try their most popular pie, created by Betty herself, the Lemon Angel.